kasbuunk/ai/README.md

 Classification has a discrete, finite set of possible output values.
 It predicts to what output category or class the input data points most likely belong.

+The target variable y can be one of a number of values.
+If there are two possible values, it is called a binary classification problem.

+Linear regression is a bad choice to fit classification data.
+The least squares may give too much weight to outliers, which means data points closer to the decision boundary may unnecessarily be predicted to have the wrong class.
+Another reason is that the values a line can take on includes the entire real number line, where everything outside the range from zero to one has little meaning.

+Logistic regression is a good model to predict a binary classification problem.
+We can use the sigmoid function, which is a logistic function that outputs between 0 and 1.

+g(z) = 1/(1+e^-z)

+When z is very large, g(z) approaches 1.
+When z is a large negative number, g(z) approaches 0.
+When z = 0, g(z) = 0.5.

+We combine the linear regression with the sigmoid function to find logistic regression.

+f_wb(x) = g(w*x+b) = 1/(1+e^-(w*x+b))

+The decision boundary is a threshold number.
+If the output of the logistic regression is greater than the boundary, the estimate of the target will be 1.
+With the logistic regression model, it turns out that the decision boundary is the line that crosses the y-axis.

+The cost function is still the average loss, but the loss is calculated differently compared to that of linear regression.

+The loss function L is conditional on the value of the target (sub and super scripts omitted for readability):
+L(f, y) = {
+    -log(f(x)) if y = 1
+    -log(1- f(x)) if y = 0
+}

 ## Unsupervised learning

 Useful when given data has no labels.
 The goal is to find some pattern, structure in the data.